arbennett/arbennett.github.io/about.md

 permalink: /about/
 ---

-I'm a post-baccalaureate researcher working with Oak Ridge National Laboratory.
-My research is at the intersection of software, computational science, and climate science.
-There are two big projects that I am a part of (ICE and LIVVkit), as well as numerous other small projects and excursions.
-Check out my github page to see what I've been working on.

-Outside of science and technology I enjoy hiking, cooking, and most forms of art.
-You'll probably see a number of posts on these subjects sprinkled throughout the sciency things.
-I'll try to keep everything tagged nicely so that you can skip parts that you don't like.
+I'm a graduate student in the Compuational Hydrology group in the Department of Civil and Environmental Engineering at the University of Washington.
+I'm interested in computational science and humanity's impact on the Earth system.

+I'm bad at keeping these things current, so the more vague the better.
+If you want to know more, contact me!